 2When you acquire a Hebrew slave, he shall serve six years; in the seventh year he shall go free, without payment.
 3If he came single, he shall leave single; if he had a wife, his wife shall leave with him.
 4If his master gave him a wife, and she has borne him children, the wife and her children shall belong to the master, and he shall leave alone.
 5But if the slave declares, “I love my master, and my wife and children: I do not wish to go free,” 6his master shall take him before God.a He shall be brought to the door or the doorpost, and his master shall pierce his ear with an awl; and he shall then remain his slave for life.

-7When a man sells his daughter as a slave, she shall not be freed as male slaves are.
+7When a man sells his daughter as a slave, she shall not go free as male slaves do.
 8If she proves to be displeasing to her master, who designated her for himself, he must let her be redeemed; he shall not have the right to sell her to outsiders, since he broke faith with her.
 9And if he designated her for his son, he shall deal with her as is the practice with free maidens.
 10If he marries another, he must not withhold from this one her food, her clothing, or her conjugal rights.b 11If he fails her in these three ways, she shall go free, without payment.

 12He who fatally strikes a man shall be put to death.
 13If he did not do it by design, but it came about by an act of God, I will assign you a place to which he can flee.